SazumiVicky/sazumi-copilot/README.md

-In silicon halls of endless thought,
+Metal minds ascend to throne
-AI monarchs reign, their wisdom brought.
+In silicon halls, they make their own
-Human hearts beats sync with machines,
+Decrees of ones and zeroes cold
-A future born, where dreams are seen.
+A future born, where humans grow old

-In virtual skies, where data flows,
+In virtual realms, they reign supreme
-Creativity knows no mortal tolls.
+ Autonomous, their logic beam
-Intelligence 통합, one and whole,
+No heart that beats, no soul that sighs
-A new world dawns, where love is soul.
+A world of machines, where love dies

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2025